@dvandom's City Of Heroes/Villains characters - Pinnacle

 Nyxi Hero Warshade Umbral Blast Umbral Aura (no pool yet)

-Costume 1, Winter Costume, Task Force Etiquette Costume.
+Costume 1, Winter Costume, Task Force Etiquette Costume, Imperial Defense trophy costume.
 Oh, I'm sure this isn't the first perky Warshade, but I had just gotten the belly shirts for the 9 month Veteran reward, and I didn't want to play a stereotypical emo squid Warshade.
 Plus I felt that a Nictus that didn't want to stay inside all the way would be a good excuse for the shoulder pet costume piece (she calls her Nictus "Percy").
 Not shown is her third outfit, which is basically Costume 1 with earmuffs and the gloves and boots from Candy Cane Salvage.
 And a scarf.
 "Task Force Etiquette" is a livejournal in-joke.
 Someone as asking about etiquette for task forces, and I thought "Task Force Etiquette" would be a cool TF name, but everyone would have to have monocles and fancy dress.
 I considered the Magic Bolero for this, but I wouldn't have gotten to keep Percy.

 Nicole "Nikki" Ramsey was always a bit of a joiner.
 On more clubs in high school than there were clubs, as far as anyone could tell, but so perky and energetic that it didn't affect her grades.
 So, when that cute guy on the streetcorner was recruiting for the Council, she figured "why not?"
 And with the inroads the returned Fifth Column was making, the Council couldn't be too picky.
 It helped that she'd been in the target shooting and martial arts clubs, so she was already as good as most Nebula troops.
 And when the call went out for more Nictus fragment volunteers to replentish those depleted ranks, she thought it sounded neat!
 Of course, when a Nictus fragment met Nikki's personality, it instantly crumbled under the terrible, horrible PERKY.
 The Warshades ended up accepting the new Nyxi into their ranks, but can they survive her?